Ober3550/Ober3550/RESUME.md

 **Location:** Brisbane
 **LinkedIn:** https://www.linkedin.com/in/oliver-mainey-8b700a176/

----
 ## Professional Summary
-I’m a hands-on Software Engineer who likes taking messy performance, reliability, or “nobody owns this” platform problems and turning them into lean, observable systems.
-I bridge low-level efficiency work (C/C++/SIMD, Rust, Go) with practical backend product delivery (TypeScript/Node, Java, PostgreSQL), and I’ve repeatedly shipped tooling that unblocks teams testing frameworks, transpilers, pipeline automation, container standardisation, and better visibility into runtime behaviour.
-I care about long-term cost of code: every abstraction is a maintenance liability, so I bias toward simple, testable, well‑measured solutions over clever layers—especially as AI accelerates code quantity more than code quality.
-I enjoy pairing with stakeholders, instrumenting before optimising, and leaving systems, docs, and pipelines simpler than I found them.
-Looking to tackle complex distributed or performance‑sensitive problems where thoughtful engineering and developer experience meaningfully move the needle.

----
+I’m a hands‑on engineer who takes un-maintained verbose areas and turns them into lean, observable systems.
+I blend low‑level efficiency (C/C++/SIMD, Rust, Go) with pragmatic backend delivery (TypeScript/Node, Java, PostgreSQL) and ship developer productivity tooling — testing frameworks, transpilers and deployment visibility.
+Every abstraction is wrong, some are useful.
+Every line of code is a liability, simplicity is the ideal.
+There's a long history of failed IT projects because of code quantity over code quality, the AI future on the horizon seems to want to re-tread that same path.

 ## Professional Experience
 ### Domino’s – Software Engineer
 *April 2023 – Present*